Cohasset Brush Removal Services

 Cohasset Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Cohasset is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
-Erosion control measures, such as silt fences or erosion blankets, are mandatory on slopes with glacial till or clay soils.
-Wildlife protection is critical—conduct nesting bird surveys April–August and inspect for active dens or bat roosts.
+Erosion control is critical on glacial till or clay slopes, using silt fences or erosion blankets.
+Wildlife protection mandates nesting bird surveys April–August and checks for active dens or bat roosts.
+Seasonal restrictions apply for migratory and resident species.
 Selective removal should preserve native habitat features and create brush piles for wildlife shelter.
-For permitting and compliance, contact:
+For permitting and compliance:

 Cohasset Conservation Commission